She can't let Joey suffer— but does she have what it takes to do right by him?

 She knew his desk from the picture of herself, glaring up at her.
 She slapped it down.
 The trash was empty, so she checked the filing cabinet.

 There was a watch box.
 The label read, "USB, Galvanic Skin Response, Human Interface Device."
 Based on a lie detector, this sensor could read him in real time: thousands of times more effective than the keyboard.
 In hours, the software would know him inside out, and every second would be heart-stopping, must-see TV.
 His brain would be helpless, overwhelmed.
 She suppressed a gasp, and whined, "I told you not to click the links."

 The receptionist clicked around the corner, and put her hands on her hips.
-"Well, I guess if you want to clean out his desk, you'd be doing us a favor.
-We're short handed, you know."
+"Well, I guess, if you want to clean out his desk."

 Morgan gripped the box, and slammed it in the trash.
 "I have what I was looking for."